 You might also look at the following resources for additional information:

-National Suicide Prevention Lifeline: https://suicidepreventionlifeline.org/
+National Suicide and Crisis Lifeline: https://988lifeline.org/

 Teen Help: https://www.teenhelp.com/teen-suicide/teen-suicide-statistics/